 While traveling, the best option is to use your rewards credit card to pay for purchases.
 This will ensure you get the best exchange rate, offer the most protection in case of a dispute, and earn miles and points towards your next vacation.
 But cash can get you the best discounts when negotiating, so it pays to have a way for easy access without a lot of fees.
-So getting cash may be a good way to get discounts at local markets.

 If you do use a credit card overseas, watch out for foreign transaction fees.
 This is an additional fee that some credit cards charge when they convert currencies.
 Here’s a list of cards that do not charge foreign transaction fees.
 These are great cards to use while you are out of the country.